eirshy/Eirshy.DSP/veinity-project/README.md

 ## Compatibility Notes
 - ***SmelterMiner** by JinxOAO* is fully supported.
   - Uses current smelting recipe ratios.
+  - Type A supports all normal and Kimberlite smelting
+  - Type B supports all alternate and Kimberlite smelting
-  - Type C supports all of Kimberlite, Frac-Si, Fire Ice, and Spin-Cry "smelting"
+  - Type C supports Frac-Si, Fire Ice, Oil, and Spin-Cry "smelting"
-  - Type A/B/C mk2 all support Oil refining if LazyOutposting enables mk2 Miners to "mine" oil.

 ## Known Issues
 - ***Miner UI does not "update" to an N/s value when in Diminishing Mode*** It's roughly **25000** vein value per 1/s output.
 At some point I'll dig into how to change the UI for it.
 That is what's needed to hit v1.